mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 We will assume that the training data set is jointly held by a set of *input providers* and that the training is performed by two distinct *servers* (or *parties*) that are trusted not to collaborate beyond what our protocol specifies.
 In practice, these servers could for instance be virtual instances in a shared cloud environment operated by two different organisations.

-The input providers are only needed in the very beginning to transmit their training data; after that all computations involve only the two servers, meaning it is indeed plausible for the input providers to use e.g. mobile phones.
+The input providers are only needed in the very beginning to transmit their (encrypted) training data; after that all computations involve only the two servers, meaning it is indeed plausible for the input providers to use e.g. mobile phones.
 Once trained, the model will remain jointly held in encrypted form by the two servers where anyone can use it to make further encrypted predictions.

 For technical reasons we also assume a distinct *crypto producer* that generates certain raw material used during the computation for increased efficiency; there are ways to eliminate this additional entity but we won't go into that here.